Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 National and BIG EAST Championships

-Villanova has had a first team All-American at the outdoor NCAA Championships in each of the past five seasons and eight times in the last nine years overall.
+Villanova has had a first team All-American at the outdoor NCAA Championships in each of the past six seasons (2011-16) and nine times in the last 10 years overall.
 Within this stretch Bobby Curtis won the 5000 meters national title in 2008, becoming the Wildcats first outdoor champion in any event since 1981 and only the second person in school history to win the 5000 meters outdoors.

 Two-time Olympian Adrian Blincoe helped lead Villanova to a fifth-place finish at the NCAA Indoor Championships in both 2002 and 2003.
 In 2002 he was the individual national champion in the 3000 meters and anchored the Wildcats to a national title in the distance medley relay.
 Blincoe was preceded in the championship relay by Mike Brown, Jason Jabaut and Ryan Hayden.
 One year later Blincoe and Hayden, along with Nic O'Brien and Paul Moser, led Villanova to a repeat national championship in the DMR.

-Beginning with the national championship in 2002 and continuing most recently in 2015, the Wildcats have tallied a top-eight finish in the distance medley relay seven times at the NCAA Championships.
+Beginning with the national title in 2002 and continuing most recently in 2016, the Wildcats have tallied a top-eight finish in the distance medley relay eight times at the NCAA Championships.
 In 2013 the quartet of Jordy Williamsz, Samuel Ellison, Chris FitzSimons and Sam McEntee raced to a fifth place finish at the national meet.
-Williamsz anchored a 2015 squad that also included Dusty Solis, Donald Urschel and Elliot Slade to another fifth place showing.
+Williamsz anchored the DMR squad to a fifth place finish in 2015 and a sixth place finish in 2016.

 Ellison was a five-time indoor All-American and earned first team honors in 2014 with a sixth place finish in the 800 meters.
 He was one of three first team All-Americans for the Wildcats during the 2013-14 indoor season, as Patrick Tiernan came in seventh in the 5000 meters and Jordy Williamsz placed eighth in the mile.
 Williamsz and Tiernan were also first team All-Americans outdoors in the 1500 meters and the 5000 meters, respectively, while Ellison and Elbert Maxwell earned honorable mention All-America honors in the 800 meters and the long jump.

-O’Sullivan has also led his Villanova teams to a great deal of success in cross country, including consecutive top-10 finishes at the NCAA Championships in 2000 (6th) and 2001 (8th), as well as a seventh place finish in 2014.
-The Wildcats have earned a team berth to the national meet in each of the last eight seasons, a new program record for consecutive appearances.
-During this stretch Villanova has produced four All-Americans, including Bobby Curtis (2007), Mathew Mildenhall (2009) and the duo of Sam McEntee (2013) and Patrick Tiernan (2013, 2014).
+O'Sullivan has also led his Villanova teams to a great deal of success in cross country, including consecutive top-10 finishes at the NCAA Championships in 2000 (6th) and 2001 (8th), as well as a seventh place finish in 2014.
+The Wildcats earned a team berth to the national meet in eight straight seasons (2007-14) to set a new program record for consecutive appearances.
+Villanova garnered four All-America honors during that stretch, including Bobby Curtis (2007), Mathew Mildenhall (2009) and the duo of Sam McEntee (2013) and Patrick Tiernan (2013, 2014).
+Tiernan qualified for the NCAA meet as an individual in 2015 and notched a runner-up finish to bring home his third straight All-America accolade.

 During the indoor and outdoor track & field seasons the Wildcats have been dominant at the BIG EAST Championships.
-Villanova has won at least one event at the indoor conference meet each year dating back to 2001 and the team has won 13 events in the last two years alone.
+Villanova has won at least one event at the indoor conference meet each year dating back to 2001, including winning 19 events in the last three years alone.

 Williamsz anchored the Wildcats to a conference title in the distance medley relay in 2013 and led a Villanova lineup that also included O'Sullivan, Donald Urschel and Alex Tully in the first three legs of the race.
 Villanova also had individual champions in the 800 meters (FitzSimons), the Mile (Denault) and the 3000 meters (McEntee) last year.

-Four different student-athletes have won at least six BIG EAST championships under O’Sullivan, led by Ryan Hayden with 10 conference titles.
+Eight different student-athletes have won at least six BIG EAST championships under O'Sullivan, led by Ryan Hayden and Tiernan with 10 conference titles apiece.
 Hayden was a four-time BIG EAST champion in the 4x800 meter relay and was the anchor of three of those four winners.
 He also anchored the Wildcats to a pair of DMR titles and won individual championships in the 800 meters, the 1000 meters and the Mile.
 Adrian Blincoe and Elvis Lewis each won seven BIG EAST titles during their Villanova careers and Bobby Curtis was a six-time conference champion.

 Coaching Villanova Alumni